Caspian Airlines Flight 7908: Investigation

-The aircraft's cockpit voice recorder and flight data recorder were found on 16 July.
+Armenian President Serzh Sargsyan announced on 15 July that a governmental commission had been set up to investigate the crash, led by Deputy Prime Minister Armen Gevorgyan.
+The investigation would be led by Iran and assisted by Russia's Interstate Aviation Committee (IAC) as the manufacturer of the plane.
+The investigation would likely take months to complete.
+The aircraft's cockpit voice recorder and flight data recorder were found on 15 July.
 However, one of the "black boxes" was reported by Chief Investigator Ahmad Majidi to be damaged.
 Both flight recorders were successfully accessed and contributed data to the accident investigation.
+The third black box was eventually found on the next day and would be sent to Russia for further analysis.